mengeling/silvercar-cancellation-predictor/README.md

 - Users don't have to create a Silvercar account to reserve a car
 - Users don't have to enter credit card information to reserve a car

-These policies gives customers a lot of flexibility, but it creates a business problem because roughly 41% of their reservations aren't completed.
+These policies gives customers a lot of flexibility, but it's a business problem because roughly 41% of their reservations aren't completed.